rick-r/marriage-figaro-norway/captions.md

 [alla Contessa]
 che per l'ora del ballo
 a un amante voi deste ...
+Hey, I can make jokes and come up with brilliant plans at the same time.
+Here's the deal.
+We'll give Basilio a letter, ostensibly written by Rosina to one of her lovers.

 LA CONTESSA:
 O ciel!
 Che sento!
 Ad un uom sì geloso! ...
+But my husband is so jealous!

 FIGARO:
 Ancora meglio.